 - And more

 Even a modest business can come up with 10 or 20 relevant remarketing audiences to target based on behavior.
-But they often don’t have enough data and internal data analysis capabilities to assign CPC value to each and every one.
+But they often don’t have enough data and internal data analysis capabilities to assign CPC value to them all.

-Automated bidding technology can look at historical performance data as well as the current bid landscape to determine exactly how high your CPC should be for each micro-audience.
+Automated bidding technology uses historical performance data and the current bid landscape to determine your CPC for each micro-audience.
 This not only improves campaign performance but also reduces wasted spend targeting less valuable audiences with broad bid adjustments.